 Inclusion supports children's rights, fosters diversity and overcomes bias and barriers that may exist preventing children to participate in experiences within our Service.
-Inclusion is consistent with the Convention on the Rights of the Child and other international conventions, including the UN Convention on the Rights of Persons with Disabilities and UN Declaration on the Rights of Indigenous Peoples.
+Inclusion is consistent with the

+Convention on the Rights of the Child and other international conventions, including the UN Convention on the Rights of Persons with Disabilities, -UN Declaration on the Rights of Indigenous Peoples and the National Principles for Child Safe Organisations.

-Inclusion involves taking into account all children's social, cultural and linguistic diversity including learning styles, abilities, disabilities, gender, family circumstances and geographic location in curriculum decision-making processes.
-(EYLF, p.24).
+Inclusion involves taking into account all children's social, cultural and linguistic diversity (including learning styles, abilities, disabilities, gender, family circumstances and geographic location) in curriculum decision-making processes.
+(EYLF.V2.0, 2022. p.66)

-We will ensure children are provided with access to activities and environments, meaningful participation to foster a sense of belonging and opportunities to experience positive learning outcomes.
+We will ensure children are provided with equitable access to resources, activities and environments, meaningful participation to foster a sense of belonging and opportunities to experience positive learning outcomes.